isaacnmm/pestpolicy-hugo2XX/content/posts/difference-between-ceiling-paint-and-wall-paint/index.md

 layout: post
 ---

-When it comes to painting your home, its important to understand the differences [between](https://pestpolicy.com/difference-between-interior-and-exterior-paint/) ceiling paint and wall paint.
+When it comes to painting your home, its important to understand the differences [between](https://pestpolicy.com/difference-between-interior-and-exterior-paint/)ceiling paint and wall paint.
 While both serve the purpose of providing color and protection to the surfaces, they have different characteristics and are designed for specific uses.

 This guide will explain the key differences between ceiling paint and wall paint, helping you choose the right one for your project.